briannaso/Wine_Quality_Analysis/Technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform analysis.
+Pandas will be used to clean the data and perform our wine analysis.

 ## Database Storage
 Postgres SQL is the database we selected to use to store the cleaned data.